JeremieMary/jeremiemary.github.io/_pages/about.md

 # About Me

-I am a Research Scientist at Criteo AI Lab, where I focus on advancing the fields of Machine Learning, Recommender Systems, and Fair ML.
+I am a Research Scientist Lead at Criteo AI Lab, where I focus on advancing the fields of Machine Learning, Recommender Systems, and Fair ML.
 Previously, I served as an Associate Professor at Université de Lille, where I also completed my PhD in Computer Science.

 ## Research Interests